-If you are bitten by either of the spiders below, it is important you seek treatment immediately:
+If you are bitten by either of the spiders below, it is important for you to seek treatment immediately:

-The Brown Recluse spider has a darker brown hourglass on its back and likes to stay hidden indoors.
+The Brown Recluse spider has a darker brown fiddle on its back and likes to stay hidden indoors.
 It will bite if confronted.

 Additional spiders to watch for in the U.S., but not necessarily in Wichita, as they still bite and treatment still may be needed: Grass Spider, Wolf Spider, Hobo Spider, and the Saint Andrew’s Cross Spider.